batmanlab/Ladder/README.md

 ---

 > ⚠️ **Caveats**
+> - Look for `/restricted/projectnb/batmanlab/shawn24/PhD` and replace it with your own path
 > - All LLMs were evaluated using checkpoints available **before Jan 11, 2025**.
 >   With the release of newer versions, we **cannot guarantee** the same hypotheses will be generated as reported in the paper.
 > - By default, we demonstrate results using **ResNet-50** (classifier), **ViT-B/32** (as the vision-language representation space), and **GPT-4o** (for hypothesis generation).
 >   The code is modular and can be **easily extended** to other models and LLMs.

+## Environment Setup

+Use [environment.yaml]() to setup the environment.

 ## Data zoo